 For WebSphere only.
 Location of the ssl.client.props file.
 Use for environments that use secure EJB lookups.

-$\textbf{Default is} \ \texttt{https://yourdomain.com:} 9443/\texttt{cmx/filesx/Security/Websphere/ssl.client.props.}$ was.jms.log.dir was.jms.permanent_store.dir was.jms.temp_store.dir
+Default is https://yourdomain.com:9443/cmx/filesx/Security/Websphere/ssl.client.props.

+was.jms.log.dir

 Optional.
 Must be added manually.
 For WebSphere only.
 Specifies the location of the log directory for SIB, which is a WebSphere resource.